-It may be true that the law cannot make a man love me, but it can keep him from lynching me, and I think that’s pretty important. — Martin Luther King Jr.
+It may be true that the law cannot make a man love me, but it can stop him from lynching me, and I think that’s pretty important. — Martin Luther King Jr.

 Before you rip out the pages of Deuteronomy and Leviticus, let’s wrestle with the biblical tension between law and freedom.
 If the law can’t save me, then why did God implement the law?